-Applicants must submit entries for the DV-2019 program electronically at dvlottery.state.gov between noon, Eastern Daylight Time (EDT) (GMT-4), Tuesday, October 3, 2017, and noon, Eastern Standard Time (EST) (GMT-5), Tuesday, November 7, 2017.
+Applicants must submit entries for the DV-2020 program electronically at dvlottery.state.gov between noon, Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 3, 2018, and noon, Eastern Standard Time (EST) (GMT-5), Tuesday, November 6, 2018.
 Do not wait until the last week of the registration period to enter, as heavy demand may result in website delays.
 No late entries or paper entries will be accepted.
-The law allows only one entry by or for each person during each registration period.
+The law allows only one entry per person during each registration period.
 The Department of State uses sophisticated technology to detect multiple entries.
 Individuals with more than one entry will be disqualified.

-Completing your Electronic Entry for the DV-2019 Program
+Completing your Electronic Entry for the DV-2020 Program